 plan sets out the planning rules for Auckland and creates adequate capacity for jobs and homes over the next 30 years.

-10-year budget (long-term plan), this strategy sets out Auckland's infrastructure challenges and responses.
+Infrastructure Strategy – This strategy sets out Auckland's infrastructure challenges and responses.
 See the 30-year Infrastructure Strategy (PDF 8.0MB)

 Future Urban Land Supply Strategy – This strategy sets out the timing and sequencing of future urban areas for urban development over the next 30 years.
 See the Future Urban Land Supply Strategy (PDF 3.98MB)